-Known as a contingent deferred sales charge (CDSC), the fee for selling Class B shares normally declines by 1 percent every year and lasts for five or six years, after which there is no charge at all.
-A typical CDSC might start at 5 percent in the first year and drop to 4 percent in year two, 3 percent in year three, and so on.
-Thus, if you sell Class B shares in fewer than five years, your CDSC could be considered a penalty for early withdrawal.
+Known as a deferred sales charge (DSC), the fee for selling Class B shares normally declines by 1 percent every year and lasts for five or six years, after which there is no charge at all.
+A typical DSC might start at 5 percent in the first year and drop to 4 percent in year two, 3 percent in year three, and so on.
+Thus, if you sell Class B shares in fewer than five years, your DSC could be considered a mutual fund early withdrawal penalty.

-Class A shares normally have an upfront sales commission of 3 to 5 percent of the amount invested.
+Class A shares normally have an upfront sales commission of up to 5 percent of the amount invested.
 Some mutual fund companies allow investors to purchase Class A shares at net asset value (N.A.V.), meaning with no sales charge.
 Usually, these purchases must be in the amount of $1 million or more.
 In exchange for the elimination of the sales fee, most fund companies require investors who purchase Class A shares at N.A.V. to keep their money invested for at least one year to avoid an early redemption fee.

 Mutual Funds in IRA Accounts

 If any mutual fund is purchased in an Individual Retirement Account (IRA), the Internal Revenue Service (IRS) may levy an early withdrawal fee if the funds are distributed from the IRA.
 Specifically, the IRS imposes a 10 percent early withdrawal penalty on most funds taken out of an IRA before the account holder reaches the age of 59 1/2.
-Exceptions to the 10 percent withholding rule include distributions for higher education expenses, the first-time purchase of a home or due to disability.
+Exceptions to the 10 percent withholding rule include distributions for higher education expenses, the first-time purchase of a home, or due to disability.

 If you sell mutual fund shares that you have held for one year or less, any gain you realize on your sale will be taxable at ordinary income tax rates, as opposed to the more favorable capital gains tax rates.
-As with all investments, those held for longer than one year are taxed at a top rate of 15 percent, as of 2010.
+As with all investments, those held for longer than one year are taxed at a top rate of 15 percent, as of 2021.
 If you are in a higher tax bracket, treating your mutual fund as a short-term investment could result in a substantial tax penalty.